redhat-manufacturing/device-edge-workshops/exercises/rhde_gitops/demo/0.1-deployment/README.md

   >**Note**
   >
   >  Remember that the Offline tokens will expire after 30 days of inactivity.
+If your offline Token is not valid, you won't be able to download the `aap.tar.gz` with an `HTTP Error 403: Forbidden` error.

 Take note of the token.